 A fatal shooting occurred Tuesday night on the near north side.
 Police were called to the 400 block of East 38th Street, near Meridian Street, shortly after 6 p.m.

 When officers arrived, they found a man who had been shot, and he was pronounced dead at the scene.
 The victim was identified as Michael Brown, 59.
-On Wednesday, police announced 59-year-old Michael Cunningham had been arrested on a preliminary murder charge.
+A man was arrested in that case but later found not guilty.